redhat-ai-services/ai-accelerator/data_science_pipeline/README.md

  3. Apply the _minio.yaml_ file.
     This will create the PVC, admin password secret, deployment, service, api route, and UI route.
  4. The credentials to log into minio are from the secret `minio-secret` from the minio.yaml to login. `minio:minio123`
  5. Create new Data Science Project or apply the `ds-sample-project-ns.yaml`.
-This will create a new DSP named: datascience-sample-project
+This will create a new Data Science Project named: datascience-sample-project
  6. In the RHOAI Dashboard, configure a new pipeline server.
 Or you can apply the `pipeline-server.yaml`. (make sure the namespace is correct.)
     Enter the S3 information.
 Access key is `minio`.
 Secret key is `minio123`.
 Endpoint is the minio API endpoint.
 Bucket: you can create a new bucket on the minio-ui or if left blank, it will create a new bucket in S3.
  7. Import a new pipeline.
 Example: cointoss.yaml